nadinejuraschek/APIA_Project/README.md

 * host family house and car rules

 #### Au Pair Goals
-* list of things to accomplish within 3 - 6 - 9 - 12 months
+* suggestions of things to accomplish within 3 - 6 - 9 - 12 months

+#### Chilcare Activity Suggestion
+* quick suggestion for a fun activity to do with the kids